jg-rp/rust-jsonpath-rfc9535/README.md

 - `crates/jsonpath_rfc9535_pest_recursive` is the pest parser producing an AST structured with recursive segments rather than a vector of segments.
 This structure is inspired by the stalled [jsonpath-reference-implementation](https://github.com/jsonpath-standard/jsonpath-reference-implementation).
 - `crates/jsonpath_rfc9535_serde` implements JSONPath evaluation using serde JSON, based on the pest parser.
 - `crates/jsonpath_rfc9535_iter` is an experimental lazily evaluated implementation of JSONPath.
+- `crates/jsonpath_rfc9535_locations` is not lazily evaluated, but uses persistent linked lists to build node locations.
+It outperforms the naive Serde JSON and iterator-based implementations both in execution speed and memory usage, and "feels" much cleaner than the iterator implementation.

 ## Hand-crafted parser